snowplow/documentation/docs/pipeline-components-and-applications/iglu/igluctl-2/index.md

     - `s3cp` - copy JSONPaths or schemas to S3 bucket
 - `server` - work with an Iglu server
     - `keygen` - generate read and write API keys on Iglu Server
-- `rdbms` - work with relation databases
 - `table-check` - will check a given Redshift or Postgres tables against iglu server.

 ## Downloading and running Igluctl